 - The Environmental Protection Agency has ordered PureLine Treatment Systems to stop selling certain pesticides with misleading COVID-19 claims.

-- The FTC has posted warning letters it sent to 306 companies allegedly selling unapproved products that violate federal law by making deceptive or scientifically unsupported claims about their ability to treat or cure COVID-19.
+- The FTC has posted warning letters it sent to more than 300 companies allegedly selling unapproved products that violate federal law by making deceptive or scientifically unsupported claims about their ability to treat or cure COVID-19.

-- The FDA co-authored 128 of the FTC letters and sent at least 34 others independently.
+- The FDA co-authored more than 100 of the FTC letters and sent at least 34 others independently.
 In addition, as part of its Operation Quack Hack, the FDA has sent hundreds of complaints about fraudulent products to domain name registrars and internet marketplaces, which, in most instances, voluntarily removed the violative postings.